thephoeron/LLTHW/book/3-0-0-overview.md

 # Lisp So(u)rcery

-> "One man’s 'magic' is another man’s engineering.
-'Supernatural' is a null word."
+> "I would be disappointed if everything I saw turned out to be something Western Electric will build once Bell Labs works the bugs out.
+There ought to be some magic, somewhere, just for flavor."
-> <footer>Robert A. Heinlein, Time Enough For Love</footer>
+> <footer>Robert A. Heinlein, <em>Glory Road</em></footer>

 Now that you've gotten a solid grounding in the Common Lisp language and some popular Lisp libraries, it's time to really challenge yourself.
 While up to this point, Extra Credit exercises have been mixed in-between fundamental language exercises, this part of the book is all practical exercises.
 It will guide you through many of the popular use-cases you will come across as a professional Lisp developer, and by the end of it, you will be able to work some real programming magic.